Arts administration: Government funding and granting bodies

 The United States arts system has a variety of government subsidies composing roughly 7 percent of the nation’s total investment in not-for-profit arts groups.
 The National Endowment for the Arts is an independent federal agency that was created in 1965 in the United States of America.
 The NEA’s role is to make sure all Americans have access to the arts no matter where they live.
 The NEA’s funding is project-based and goes to thousands of nonprofits each year, along with partnerships and special arts initiatives, research and other support that contribute to the vitality of neighborhoods, students and schools, workplace and culture.

 The United States also has State/Regional Arts Agencies.
 The State/Regional Arts Agencies are funded through the NEA since they are required to apportion funds to any state that has an art agency.
 Local Arts Agencies function as councils or commissions, or as city departments, and are funded by various sources: the NEA; state arts agencies, municipal budgets, and private donations.

 The arts in the United Kingdom is funded through the Department for Digital, Culture, Media and Sport which is a department of the United Kingdom government.
 The DCMS is supported by 45 agencies and public bodies.
 In England, the Arts Council England is a non-departmental public body of the Department for Digital, Culture, Media and Sport.

 In the United Kingdom there is a charity called Art Fund.
 For over 110 years they have supported museums and galleries, and have helped them buy and display great works of art for everyone to enjoy.
 Art Fund has funding for acquisitions, training and development, and tours and exhibitions.
 Art Fund also advocates and campaigns for important causes like the free entry to national museums in the UK, and more recently for tax incentives to encourage philanthropy.

-Planned Giving

-Planned giving also known as legacy giving is a form of philanthropy that is a common practice in the arts sector.
-Planned giving is when a donor leaves an endowment, assets or a portion of their last will and testament to an organization at the end of their lifetime.
-Strategic charitable gift planning is a donor-centred process of planning current and future charitable gifts in a way that meets the donor’s philanthropic goals and balances personal, family and tax considerations.
-Legacy giving is considered the highest charitable gift an organization can receive and often takes many years to establish this kind of relationship with a donor.